ossia/ossia-docs/source/index.html.md

 * /foo.{5..23} will match /foo.5 to /foo.23
 * /foo.{5..23..7} will match /foo.5, /foo.12, foo.17 (by steps of 7 for instance)

+Then it is possible to send and receive values to/from the set of pattern matching nodes.

 > Getting all nodes that match a pattern